Contraception and periods : what influence does this have on menstrual flow?

 - Headaches: some contraceptives can cause headaches lif they have appeared since the start of the contraceptive.

 - Decreased libido: synthetic hormones can affect sexual desire

-In general, any side effect lasting more than 3 months, an impact on your quality of life and your sexual relations should lead you to consult your doctor to make an assessment on the contraception that is personally the most suitable for you.
+As a general rule, any undesirable effect lasting more than 3 months, or any impact on your quality of life or sexual relations, should prompt you to consult your doctor for an assessment of the contraception best suited to you personally.

 There are different types of contraception.
-Depending on whether it is hormonal or non-hormonal, the contraceptive will have radically different effects on your periods and your menstrual flow.
-Some contraceptives will, for example, completely eliminate menstruation, others will reduce it or make it more abundant!
+Depending on whether they are hormonal or non-hormonal, contraceptives have radically different effects on periods and your menstrual flow.
+Some contraceptives, for example, will completely suppress menstruation, while others will reduce it or make it more abundant!

-- Periodic protection: which one to choose for your period?
+- Periodic protection: which one to choose for your periods ?

-- Can I do sports during my period?
+- Can you do sports during periods ?

-- The best applications for menstruation!
+- The best apps for periods !
 Free and paid

-- Duration of menstruation and the periodic cycle in women
+- Duration of periods and the periodic cycle in women

-- Can you be pregnant and have your period?
+- Can you be pregnant and still have your periods ?